EntilZha/docker-workshop/README.md

 # Docker Workshop
 In this workshop you will learn the basics of `docker`, `docker-compose`, and `Swagger` through creating a small collection of microservices and writing documentation/tests for them.
 No Django or Python experience is assumed, but it is helpful.
 Code for the web applications is written in Python, but for the purposes of this workshop mostly involves editing configuration-like files.

-## The application
+## Summary of Workshop
 You will build/complete a django web application (written in Python).
 The core logic has been written for you, the majority of the areas to fill in are related to configuration.
 The goal isn't to learn `django`, it is to learn `docker`.

 ### Backend JSON API
-The backend API is nothing more than a thin wrapper around a third party JSON API.
+The backend API is nothing more than a thin wrapper around a third party JSON API, in this case Google's geocoding API.
 For this demo we will be using the Google Maps geocode API.

-To complete this app,
-it will require passing environment variables/configuration files around correctly so that the secret API key is not in version control, but can be accessed by the app.
-The app itself will be one container.
+Completing this app will require passing environment variables/configuration files around correctly so that the secret API key is not in version control, but can be accessed by the app.
+The app itself will be one Docker container.

-Additionally, since APIs are commonly rate limited, you should cache those requests.
-Additionally, it is good practice to enable general caching for requests/responses.
-This will be done using a Redis container.
+Additionally, since APIs are commonly rate limited, you should cache requests made to external APIs.
+It is good practice to enable caching for requests made to your backend API.
+This will be done using an in memory cache called Redis and its accompanying package for python/django.

 ### Frontend JSON API
 The frontend API should receive information from the user, make a request to backend, then return the result processed in some way.
 This will require: knowing the host of the backend api, and enabling communication to it via docker.
-We would also like to store some user information so that will require setting up a database (in this case postgres).
+The frontend will also have a basic user system to demonstrate how to setup Docker to work with databases (in this case Postgres).

 ### Nginx reverse proxy
-As most web applications, things should be behind a reverse proxy of some variety.
-If we get far enough, we will go over how to setup Nginx to forward requests to the frontend and backend APIs.
+As with most web applications, things should be behind a reverse proxy of some variety.
+In this workshop you will learn how Nginx can be configured to accomplish this.

 ### Swagger Docs and Testing
 Its standard practice after implementing an API to test and/or document it.
-Unfortunately, documentation has a tendency to fall out of sync with the code since it is lower priority to code that "just works", or worse its forgotten.
+Unfortunately, documentation has a tendency to fall out of sync with the code..

 Swagger provides two powerful capabilities that help prevent this from happening:

 1. Expressive and descriptive language for specifying the schema for JSON APIs
 2. Based on that schema it can generate client API libraries in a variety of languages.
-3. If these client libraries are used in integration tests, it forces documentation schema to be in sync since it is used for testing.

-In this section you will learn how to write Swagger docs, setup code generation, and use them in integration tests.

-# Introduction to Docker
+To insure that documentation, tests, and code are in sync, you can write Swagger docs, generate API clients, then use that exclusively for writing integration tests.
+This enforces that the three are always in sync.

+# Installation and Setup
 In this section the goal is to:

 * Install Docker, docker-compose, and boot2docker.